They say that the trail to happiness begins in the mountains, which is why we couldn’t wait for our first camping trip

 Water & Electricity at Tent Sites

-We enjoy tent camping and we loved that our girls get to experience ‘real camping’.
+We enjoy tent camping and we love that our girls get to experience ‘real camping’.
 However, that doesn’t mean that we don’t enjoy some creature comforts, such as a fan in the summer or charging our phones.
 It’s hard to find campgrounds that offer water and electricity at tent sites, but Asheville KOA East does!

 Wi-Fi is offered throughout the campground for all of the campers.
 We were given a Wi-Fi password at check-in and were able to update our Facebook and Instagram feeds all weekend long.